sujithramanathan/kubernetes-handson/README.md

   - Install kind, kubernetes in local.

-This is an example of make working of node port in local.
+This is an example of accessing the URL outside kubernetes cluster using nodePort.
+Please refer kind-cluster.yml, api.yml

 Local URL:- http://localhost:8080/save/file?data=Hello World